-The answer is YES.
-But we first need to clarify a slight problem with the question.
+But first, we need to clarify the initial question.

-For example, if you had a cold or a slight headache, you can ‘cure’ them.
-The cold can be cured out with a decongestant or antihistamine.
+For example, if you have a cold or a headache, you can ‘cure’ them.
+The cold can be cured with a decongestant.
 The headache can be cured with aspirin.

 For example, is there a cure for smoking?
 Is there a cure for being overweight?

 Of course not.
 Why?
 Because the term ‘cure’ doesn’t apply to these things.

 These are problems based on behaviours rather than being standalone illnesses.